lavec0324/Homework_Challenge2/README.md

 ### Summary
 #### What are the advantages or disadvantages of refactoring code?

-I could see no clear disadvantages for refactoring the code to use arrays.
-The clear advantage was the enhanced performance to run time.
+The clear advantage was the enhanced performance to run time and clear code that could be utilized in the future.
+For larger scale projects these run times also equate to money so that would allow companies to save money with more efficient code.
+The only disadvantage that I could see was the additional time needed to refactor the code but if it was used repeatedly this would payoff from the upfront investment.

-##### How do these pros and cons apply to refactoring the original VBA script.
+#### How do these pros and cons apply to refactoring the original VBA script.
+The pros and cons are similar to the general pros and cons.
+The upfront time and investment needed to refactor the code was there (especially for a novice. :smile: as a disadvantage.
+The advantage was the efficiency gains from refactoring and learning how to use arrays! 🥳